Multi-Source Causal Inference Using Control Variates: Real-Data Case Studies

-In addition to the full simulation, we evaluated the performance of the proposed control variates on two case studies with real public datasets.
-All estimators and data generation code will be made publicly available.
+In addition to the full simulation, we evaluated the performance of the proposed control variates on two case studies with public datasets.
+All code will be made publicly available.

-\textbf{Case study 1: flu shot encouragement with selection bias from case-control studies:} Our first case study uses a flu shot encouragement experiment dataset that has been repeatedly studied in the causal inference literature \citep{mcdonald1992effects,hirano2000assessing,ding2017principal}.
-As done in prior work, we use the data from 1980 which contains data for $2,861$ patients collected from an encouragement experiment in which participating physicians were assigned treatments $Z$ uniformly at random, where $Z = 1$ indicates that the patient's physician was sent a letter encouraging them to vaccinate their patients, and $Z=0$ indicates that the patient's physician was not sent a letter.
-The outcome of interest $Y$ is the binary outcome of whether the patient was hospitalized for flu-related reasons the following winter.
+\textbf{Case study 1: flu shot encouragement with selection bias from case-control studies:} We consider a flu shot encouragement experiment dataset that has been repeatedly studied in the causal inference literature \citep{mcdonald1992effects,hirano2000assessing,ding2017principal}.
+As done in prior work, we use data from 1980 for $2,861$ patients collected from an encouragement experiment in which participating physicians were assigned treatments $Z$ uniformly at random, where $Z = 1$ indicates that the patient's physician was sent a letter encouraging them to vaccinate their patients (and $Z=0$ otherwise).
+The binary outcome $Y$ is whether the patient was hospitalized for flu-related reasons the following winter.
 The dataset contains eight additional covariates $X$, one of which is a continuous \textit{age} variable, and seven of which are binary indicators of prior medical conditions of the patient (e.g., history of heart disease).
-There is an additional intermediate variable indicating whether or not the patient received a flu shot, but we do not consider this variable in our study.
+We do not consider the intermediate variable of whether or not the patient received a flu shot.

 We set $\mathcal{O}_2$ to be this original dataset.
 For the second dataset $\mathcal{O}_1$, we consider a realistic scenario where an additional observational dataset exists consisting mostly of patients who have already been hospitalized for flu-related reasons.
 Observational studies consisting mostly of positive outcomes are common in epidemiology as case-control studies.
 Such a dataset may be easier to collect than the original encouragement experiment, since such data may already be available from hospitals without setting up an explicit controlled experiment.
-However, the ATE is not identifiable from such a dataset, since the data is subject to selection bias on the outcome of hospitalization.
-We simulate $\mathcal{O}_1$ by training the following logistic model on the original dataset $\mathcal{O}_2$,

-and generating samples according the fitted distribution (details in Appendix \ref{app:exp_details}).
+We simulate $\mathcal{O}_1$ by training a logistic model with interaction terms parameterized by Eq.~\eqref{eq:logistic_interaction} on the original dataset $\mathcal{O}_2$, and generating samples according the fitted distribution (details in Appendix \ref{app:exp_details}).
 We assume that the ``true'' ATE is given by this model.